-On a sunny day in May 2016, I took part in a guided tour at Katsura Imperial Villa in Kyoto Prefecture.
+On a sunny day in May 2016, I took part in a guided tour at Katsura Imperial Villa (Katsura Rikyu) in Kyoto Prefecture.
 As some of you may know, reserving a tour there is not an easy task.
 Instead of securing a booking through the Internet, I visited the office of the Imperial Household Agency located in the compound of Kyoto Imperial Palace in person in early May and reserved a tour scheduled to be conducted two weeks afterwards.
-It is worth waiting because Katsura Villa is one of interesting places in Kyoto.
+It is worth waiting because Katsura Villa is one of the interesting places in Kyoto.

 The compound of the villa is surrounded by a unique hedgerow made of bamboo grass.
 It spans over 200 meters and is called Katsura hedge.
 As you approach the front gate, the Katsura hedge ends and a bamboo fence called ho-gaki begins and continues to the entrance.